 Ph.D.
-Programmes 2024
+Programmes 2023

 Create your future with us

 The University of St.Gallen is a place of thought leadership at the heart of Europe.
 We think, work and act in an integrative, committed and cooperative manner.
 Together we develop new ideas, gain new insights and thus create sustainable solutions - for the economy and the society of today and tomorrow.

 Join the HSG community - we would like to welcome you!

 Facts and figures

 1898

 Foundation

-over 9500
+9047

-Students from more than 120 nations
+Students from more than 80 nations

-over 3500 Employees
+3335 Employees

+107

-over 100 Full professors
+Full professors

-over 200

-Partner universities for exchange semesters
+200 Partner universities for exchange semesters

 46

 Institutes and research semesters

-4 out of 5

-Bachelor's and master's students have a regular job before graduation
+4 out of 5 Bachelor's and Master's students have a regular job before graduation

 >90% of all graduates would choose the HSG again

 Our students come from 70 % Switzerland 25 % Europe 3 % Asia/Pacific 2 % America

 Accreditations